 Students for Pathways to Medicine are recruited from schools and colleges across the Hull York Medical School region.

-What activities do students take part in?
+What activities do you take part in?

 - Attend a launch event with us